wilsonwid/tp/docs/UserGuide.md

 ### Adding a person: `add`

 Adds a person to the Student Contact Manager.
 Useful if you need to store a person's details for recording purposes.
 There are various details that must be added, including name, phone number, email, and address.
 Tags are optional.
-The name must be alphanumeric (i.e., no punctuations are allowed).
+The name must be alphanumeric (i.e., no punctuations are allowed) and can contain spaces after the first character.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG] ...`